 Landlords cannot use self-help to evict tenants, and cannot change locks, do lock-outs, or turn off utilities, including gas, electric, or hot water, due to late rent or a tenant staying past the end date of the lease.

 If your legal rights for evictions have been violated, the attorneys at Whitney LLP have experience fighting back against bad landlords.

 Here are reviews from some of our past clients, and here is a link to an article The Baltimore Sun published on an illegal eviction lawsuit our attorneys recently filed.
-Whitney, LLP’s wrongful eviction lawyers offer free consultations, and our eviction clients pay no out-of-pocket costs or expenses.
+Whitney, LLP’s wrongful eviction lawyers offer legal consultations, and our eviction clients pay no out-of-pocket costs or expenses.

 Call (410) 583-8000, or use our Quick Contact Form for help with your illegal eviction claims.